 (He would also be so happy to get a card from you!)

 Birthday cake and juice will be served.

 Enter to win your favourite gift basket too!

 While you're at the Museum, see if you can find Huggie and Toby.
 They lost their home in a fire and to help them find a new home, they are putting up a picture on Facebook.
 When you find them, comment "Found Them" and your name will be put into a draw to become their new forever home!

 Our town of Didsbury, (population now almost 5,300) saw the arrival of the Canadian Pacific Railway in 1890, and that pushed the town's development forward when the first settlers arrived four years later.
 Didsbury was incorporated as a village in 1905 and as a town on September 6, 1906.
 In Western Canada, 115 years is pretty darn old!

 The beautiful two-storey brick and sandstone building we call the Didsbury Museum, was built in 1907 and the school held its first school classes in 1908.
 It was converted to a temporary hospital during the influenza of 1918, and became a training area for men and women during World War II.
 It was designated a Provincial Historic Resource in early 2011.

-Tour our Museum - there's so many possibilities for the history buff, or those looking to dig a little deeper into their Central Alberta family heritage!
+Tour the Museum during Festival weekend - there's so many possibilities for the history buff, or those looking to dig a little deeper into their Central Alberta family heritage!